ZechBron/EazyGitv0.8/README.md

 # Eazy Git [![EazyGit Version](https://img.shields.io/badge/version-0.8-blue)](https://github.com/ZechBron)

-Upload a file in your repo using terminal without typing long commands.
+Upload files in your repo using one command only.

 ## Installation: